BetterThanTomorrow/calva/README.md

 # Clojure 4 VS Code

-[Clojure and ClojureScript support.](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode). nREPL powered.
+[Clojure and ClojureScript support](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode). nREPL powered.
 Emacs CIDER inspired.

 ## Raison d´être

 Try to bring as much of the Emacs CIDER experience as I can to VS Code.
 Supporting both Clojure and ClojureScript.
+If I can bring some productive concepts from other Clojure dev environments, like Cursive, to code as well, I will.

 ![Annotate clojure code evaluation!](assets/howto/evaluate.gif)